Renata-Romanelli/Challenge_Churn_rate/README.md

 The work will be divided into 4 weeks:

-- Day 1: Understanding the data
+- Week 1: Understanding the data
-- Day 2: Data Visualization
+- Week 2: Data Visualization
-- Day 3 and 4: Training and Validation of Machine Learning Models
+- Week 3 and 4: Training and Validation of Machine Learning Models

 Note: The view of .ipynb files by github does not include the visualization of certain libraries like "plotly" and "Pandas Profiling".
 It is recommended that files be viewed via google colab